100 Community Place,3rd FloorCrownsville, MD 21032

 At the end of the 15-year period unimproved land under donated easement will be assessed at the highest agricultural rate.
-This rate is currently $500 per acre.
 Property will qualify for this assessment rate even if the property is not actively farmed.
 If the property is in agricultural use it will be assessed at the appropriate agricultural level (See Annotated Code of Maryland Title 8-209.1 of the Tax-Property Article).
-However, the tax credit and assessment rate will not apply to any residential improvements, or to a minimum of one acre around these improvements.
+The tax credit and assessment rate will not apply to any residential improvements, or to a minimum of one acre around these improvements.

-This property tax credit only applies to conservation easements donated to us.
+This property tax credit only applies to conservation easements donated to Maryland Environmental Trust or the Department of Natural Resources.
 For the direct Annotated Code of Maryland reference to this property tax credit see Title 9-107 of the Tax-Property Article.

 Download the Conservation Property Tax Credit Application.

 The application form for the Conservation Property Tax Credit may be filed for the fiscal tax year with the County Office of the Maryland Department of Assessments and Taxation.
 A copy of the recorded Deed of Conservation Easement and the Board of Public Works approval letter must be attached to the application.

 ****We do not require an appraisal for us to accept a conservation easement donation and is not involved in the appraisal process; however, if you plan to take a federal tax deduction and/or claim a state income tax credit for a non-cash charitable gift you will need to obtain a qualified appraiser to determine the value of the gift.